 The fixed income allocation of the investment strategy consists of the Navigator Tactical Fixed Income Fund (NTBIX) and the Navigator Tactical Investment Grade Bond Fund (NTIIX).
 The investment process for both Funds are designed to identify opportunities across the fixed income spectrum and allocate to the leading sector(s) in each Fund's respective investment universe.
 The investment universe for NTBIX is comprised of three fixed income sectors; high yield bonds, Treasuries and short-term Treasuries/cash equivalents.
 The investment universe for NTIIX is comprised of investment grade corporate bonds, Treasuries and short-term Treasuries/cash equivalents.
 Each Fund employs a "top-down" quantitative relative strength research process to rank the investment universe based on strong relative performance or momentum.
 Based upon Clark Capital's research, portfolio managers allocate to the top fixed income sector in each respective Fund's investment universe.
+Both Funds' objective is total return with a secondary goal of current income.
 The portfolio is continuously monitored by Clark Capital's portfolio team and adjusted in response to changes in the quantitative relative strength research rankings.